linhngocle2000/collaborative-carrier-network/README.md

 In case bundles A and B have common requests, bundles B and C have common requests, and these bundles are respectively bid by carriers 1, 2 and 3, then bundles A and C will be sold, B will be deformed.

 We can set a profit calculator for the C_a.
 A smart calculator will decide which bundles gonna be sold to make the highest profit from selling bundle.

+* Solution 2:

+Set maximum number of bundle that a carrier can win on bidding is 1.

+Then ???

+&nbsp;
+# A Carrier has won multiple bundles which contain common requests.

+* In case a carrier has won on bidding 2 or more bundles which have some common transport requests, the paying price on second bundle or other (not the 1st one) will be deducted based on number of common transport request.

+> <b>Example:</b> Carrier A has won on bidding bundle B and C which has N requests.
+These two bundles have 2 common transport requests.\
+Carrier A then have to pay for bundle B with price b and bundle C with price (c - c/N*2).
+Prices b and c are the 2nd highest bid price on each bundle and b > c

+> <h3><b>Tip:</b></h3> We could transfer all requests in winning bundles of a carrier into a <code>HashMap</code> of winning request with the price winner has to pay.
+Price of a request is decided by the 2nd highest bid on that bundle over the number of requests within that bundle.

+> Check on add new if request is duplicated then the paying price will be replace with the higher one.